-The West Middle geography's greatest needs are to increase access to housing choices, employment opportunities, and daily goods & services.
-The geography also needs to mitigate environmental impacts that are primarily due to the significant about of manufacturing uses within the plan area.
+The West Outer geography's greatest needs are to increase access to employment opportunities, housing choices, and daily goods & services.

 COMMUNITY GOALS

 While it is important to advance all ten goals of the Charlotte Future 2040 Comprehensive Plan across the City, some goals are more of a priority for a geography based on the community's needs for increased access and reduced impacts.